golioth/golioth-firmware-sdk/docs/Style_Guide.md

 ## Simple Types and Variables

+* As a guideline, limit the number of variables to 7 or less.
+  A good quote from https://www.kernel.org/doc/html/v4.10/process/coding-style.html#functions:

+> Another measure of the function is the number of local variables.
+They shouldn’t exceed 5-10,
+> or you’re doing something wrong.
+Re-think the function, and split it into smaller pieces.
+> A human brain can generally easily keep track of about 7 different things, anything more and
+> it gets confused.
+You know you’re brilliant, but maybe you’d like to understand what you
+> did 2 weeks from now.

 * Variable declarations should be initialized to a default value
 * Do not put multiple variable declarations on a single line